skip to Main Content

 Beyond NIMASA: Complementary Registrations

-Nigerian Ports Authority (NPA) Registration: To operate in Nigerian ports, shipping companies must register with the NPA, with registration requirements and fees varying depending on the port location and operational needs.
-This registration establishes the company’s right to access and utilize port facilities across Nigeria’s maritime infrastructure.
+To operate within Nigerian ports, shipping companies must also register with the NPA.
+Registration requirements and fees vary depending on the port location and operational scope.
+As such, this registration establishes the company’s legal right to access and utilize port facilities across Nigeria’s maritime infrastructure.

 Common Application Challenges